lemonviv/lemonviv.github.io/index.md

 ## News

+- **[Apr.
+2024]** Our paper about cost-aware caching framework for cloud databases is awarded as Best Runner Up Paper by IEEE ICDE 2024.
+- **[Apr.
+2024]** Our paper about verifiable data collaboration with zero-knowledge proofs is accepted by VLDB 2024.
 - **[Feb.
 2024]** Our vision paper about large language models from data management perspective is accepted by IEEE ICDE 2024.
 - **[Jan.
 2024]** I join the School of Information at Renmin University of China as an associate professor.
 - **[Dec.
 2023]** Our paper about data distribution leakage in cross-silo federated learning is accepted by IEEE TKDE.
 - **[Oct.
 2023]** Our paper about protecting label distribution in cross-silo federated learning is accepted by IEEE S&P 2024.
-- **[Oct.
-2023]** Our paper about cost-aware caching framework for cloud databases is accepted by IEEE ICDE 2024.

 {% include_relative _includes/publications.md %}